aerogear/offix/docs/react-native.md

 sidebar_label: React Native
 ---

-To integrate offix in React Native developers need to provide custom storage and network layers.
+To integrate offix in React Native, developers need to provide custom storage and network layers.
 We recomend developers to use following React Native plugins:

 - `@react-native-community/async-storage` - for storage